 Another factor to consider when deciding on your DoF is the light conditions around you.
 If you want to create a very deep depth of field for a landscape photo, you will have to use a smaller aperture and slower shutter speed.
 Remember that if you use a slower shutter speed, you may also have to deal with motion blur or camera shake.

 Sometimes this can be used to artistic effect, so the key message here is to experiment.

 Distance and depth of field

 The closer your subject is to your camera, the shallower your depth of field becomes.
-Lets say you have a DoF of about 30cm at a distance of 1m at f8.
-If your lens’ max aperture is f1.4, then you may find your DoF shrinking to only a few centimeters.
-When using extension tubes, or macro bellows equipment to get even closer to your subject, you may find that your DoF is mere millimeters deep, even at f16!
+Let’s say you have a DoF of about 30cm at a distance of 1m at f8.
+If your lens’ max aperture is f1.4, then you may find your DoF shrinking to only a few centimetres.
+When using extension tubes, or macro bellows equipment to get even closer to your subject, you may find that your DoF is mere millimetres deep, even at f16!